e-moore99/e-moore99/README.md

 ## About me 👋

 Hey!
-I am new to the world of software development, currently completing a Diploma of Digital Technology Development and Design with Mission Ready.
+I am new to the world of software development, recently having completed a Diploma of Digital Technology Development and Design with Mission Ready.
 I come from a background in chemistry and am enjoying learning all about Responsive Web Development, Cloud Computing, and AI.
 I am looking forward to learning even more and diving deeper into this field.

 ### Skills
 - **Frontend Development:** Use of React, CSS, and RWD to create visually appealing interfaces and create a good user experience.